 AllTrade Printers, one of my twitter followers, say on their twitter tagline that they are the “UK’s Largest Calendar Manufacturing Co.”
 They also do most other types of printing.
 They appear to do (all?) their printing in Birmingham.
 Trade only – http://alltradeprinters.com

-Please note that Collins (Colins Debden) diaries are made in Singapore, including the dairies they produce for Unions such as the PCS diary and the ISU diary.
+Please note that Collins (Colins Debden) diaries are made in Singapore, including the dairies they produce for Unions such as the PCS diary and the ISU diary in previous years.
 Colins talk about their British history and their environmental credentials on their website, but they do not admit to manufacturing abroad on their website.
 As far as I know all Colins diaries and other products are foreign made.
 “In 1989 Wm.
 Collins & Sons merged with Harper and Row of the US to form Harper Collins publishing.
 In 1995 the stationery and diary division of Harper Collins, and the long established fountain logo was acquired by Debden to form the company we know today as Collins Debden Ltd.” (from the Collins website).
 William Collins & Sons have gone then, split into Collins Debden making diaries (but not manufacturing in Scotland anymore) and Harper Collins (part of News Corp of the USA) making books.

 Banner diaries do not state country of origin in them and are presumably made abroad.
 Banner was originally a division of Her Majesty’s Stationery Office (HMSO) before privatisation so it it is disappointing so many of their products are now foreign made.
 The 2014 diary work have given me was supplied by Banner and country of origin is stated on that (it is made in India).